-Mnangagwa recently told the Press that members of the Presidium will be chosen by secret ballot at the congress.
+ZANU PF spokesperson, Rugare Gumbo, has dismissed recent claims by the party’s secretary for legal affairs, Emmerson Mnangagwa, that members of the presidium would be chosen by secret ballot at the December congress.

-But Gumbo in an interview with NewsDay, rubbished Mnangagwa saying the structure of the Presidium would be shaped by nominations from the provinces.
+In a recent interview, Gumbo said contrary to Mnangagwa’s claims, the structure of the presidium would be shaped by nominations from provinces.

-“The correct position is provinces submit nominations and if a candidate garners more than six nominations, that candidate automatically becomes part of the presidium,” Gumbo said.
+“The correct position is provinces submit nominations and if a candidate garners more than six nominations, that candidate automatically becomes part of the presidium,” he explained.

-Gumbo insisted that Zanu PF had not made any constitutional amendments to cater for a secret ballot election at congress.
+Gumbo insisted that the party had not made any constitutional amendments to cater for a secret ballot election at congress.

-The current Zanu PF presidium comprises of Mugabe, Mujuru and national chairman Simon Khaya.
-Secretary for administration Didymus Mutasa is head of the party secretariat.
-Mugabe has since been endorsed by all provinces while nominations for the vice-presidents and national chairman could soon start amid intense jostling ahead of the December congress.
+Mugabe has since been endorsed by all provinces, while nominations for the vice-presidents and national chairperson could be made soon, amid intense jostling ahead of the December congress.

-The congress also approves the appointment of Central Committee members and department heads and their deputies.
+The congress approves the appointment of central committee members and department heads and their deputies.

-Gumbo said Section 32 (1) of the Zanu PF constitution stipulated that members of the presidium “shall be elected by congress directly upon nomination by at least six provincial co-ordinating committees of the party, meeting separately in special session called for that purpose.”
+Gumbo referred to Section 32 (1) of the Zanu PF constitution, which says members of the presidium “shall be elected by congress directly upon nomination by at least six provincial co-ordinating committees of the party, meeting separately in special session called for that purpose.

-Mnangagwa was last month quoted as saying the party constitution provided for one-man-one–vote system and would be amended by his legal committee to create room for a secret vote for members of the presidium.
+Mnangagwa was last month quoted saying the party constitution provided for “one-man one-vote” system and would be amended by his legal committee to create room for a secret vote for members of the presidium.

 An analyst, who requested anonymity, described Mnangagwa’s reading of the constitution as wrong.